-When parents or providers of care are worried that their child is not following a traditional developmental course, they turn to specialists for a diagnosis, including psychologists, educators, and medical professionals.
-Some people with autism may seem to have an intellectual disability, at first sight, sensory processing difficulties, or hearing or vision problems.
-These conditions will co-occur with autism, to further complicate matters.
+When parents or providers are worried that their child is not following a traditional developmental course, they turn to specialists for a diagnosis, including psychologists, educators, and medical professionals.
+Some people with autism may seem to have an intellectual disability at first glance or sensory processing difficulties, or hearing or vision problems.
+These conditions will co-occur with autism; to further complicate matters.
 It is important to distinguish autism from other disorders, however, as a specific and early diagnosis of autism can provide the basis for an effective educational and treatment program.
-Many medical conditions or syndromes can show symptoms that are confusingly similar to those of autism, such as sensory processing disorder.
+Many medical conditions or syndromes can show similar traits to those of autism, such as sensory processing disorder.
 This is called differential diagnosis.
-There are many variations between a medical diagnosis and an impairment being decided by education, or assessed by the school.
-A physician makes a medical diagnosis based on an analysis of the symptoms and diagnostic tests.
-A brief observation may not pose a true picture of someone's abilities and actions in a single setting.
-The developmental history of the individual and the feedback from parents, clinicians, and/or teachers are important components of a specific diagnosis.
+There are many variations between a medical diagnosis and an impairment being decided by education ;or the school's assessment.
+A physician makes a medical diagnosis by analyzing the symptoms and diagnostic tests.
+A brief observation may not represent someone's abilities and actions in a single setting.
+The individual's developmental history and the feedback from parents, clinicians, and/or teachers are important components of a specific diagnosis.

 A medical Diagnosis is made by a psychologist, developmental pediatrician, or a specialized physician based on an assessment of symptoms and diagnostic tests.
 According to the Autism Society, a medical diagnosis of Autism Spectrum disorder is most frequently made according to the Diagnostic and Statistical Manual(DSM-5, release,2013) of the American Psychiatric Association.
 This manual guides physicians criteria in diagnosing Autism Spectrum disorder according to a specific set of criteria.